This Web Page is: King Edward's School (Last revised 1/2/09)

 tragic early suicide.

-own contact with Willis Grant and his Music Department was negligible apart
+My own contact with Willis Grant and his

-stop whistling in the corridor: it was,
+sessions, although he did once tell me to stop whistling in the corridor: it was, he quite correctly remarked,

-He showed relatively little obvious enthusiasm for music beyond his
+little obvious enthusiasm for music beyond his specialist field, and displayed

-specialist field, and displayed a strong disapproval of any form of popular
+a strong disapproval of any form of popular music.
+There were, however, occasional concerts

-promote music at the school.
-From time
+at the school.
+From time to time

-little to encourage my interest.
-There
+concerts did little to encourage my interest.

-came to give a “potted” version of a Mozart opera.
+accompaniment, came to give a “potted” version of a Mozart opera.
 Excerpts would be sung and then one of the

 characters, in costume, would come in front of the curtain to set the scene for